100 Fun Things to Do in Chicago

 man painting a picture| ©Leon Keay

-The Studio W.I.P. offers you a street painting experience that opens your mind and helps you unleash all the creativity you have inside.
-The school provides you with a workshop with local artists in which you can create your own work.
+The Studio W.I.P. offers a street painting experience that opens your mind and helps you unleash your inner creativity.
+The school provides a workshop with local artists where you can create your own artwork.

-In this way, using aerosols or stencils you will create your BYOB painting together with a teacher or expert guide.
-At the end of the workshop you can take your artwork home.
-The workshop includes the materials to paint and the canvas you will take with you.
+Using spray paint or stencils, you will create your BYOB painting alongside an expert teacher or guide.
+At the end of the workshop, you can take your artwork home with you.
+The workshop includes painting materials and the canvas you will take home.

 Book a street art workshop in Chicago

-28. Learn about historical aspects of literature at the American Writers Museum.
+28. Learn about the history of literature at the Museum of American Writers

 People viewing paintings on the wall| ©Rasande Tyskar